Interest-Only Lifetime Mortgages Explained

 What is an interest-only lifetime mortgage?

-This type of loan product works in a similar way to a standard lifetime mortgage arrangement.
-It allows you to release equity from your home, but the major difference is that the total amount you owe stays the same because you’re able to pay off the interest as you go, instead of letting it accrue.
+This type of loan product works similarly to a standard lifetime mortgage arrangement.
+It allows you to release equity from your home, but the major difference is that the total amount you owe stays the same because you can pay off the interest as you go instead of letting it accrue.

 Sometimes this will be marketed or referred to as a retirement interest-only (RIO) mortgage – a product specifically for pensioners or those in later life.
 Your property will be used as a repayment vehicle, so when you die or move into long-term care, the sale proceeds will be used to pay off the balance of your loan, just like with a standard interest-only mortgage.